$3.9M in tax refunds, $807K in stimulus payments in the mail for Guam residents

 Residents can find DRT’s FAQ on the Guam EIP Program in the COVID-19 section of the DRT website at https://www.guamtax.com/.

-Residents check the status of income tax refund, log into your individual account at https://www.myguamtax.com/ and use the ‘Lookup Status of 1040 Refund’ tool.
+To check the status of an income tax refund, log into your individual account at https://www.myguamtax.com/ and use the ‘Lookup Status of 1040 Refund’ tool.
 DRT can be reached at 635-1840/1841 or 635-7651.
-Taxpayers may also use the ‘Contact Us’ section of the website or e-mail incometax@revtax.guam.gov.
+Taxpayers can also use the ‘Contact Us’ section of the website or e-mail incometax@revtax.guam.gov.